Chris Cornell: How Big a Role Did Ativan Play?

 That last effect – depression – is significant in the case of Chris Cornell.
 In people struggling with depression, the medication can increase the risk of suicide.
 In fact, compared to the general population, people with major depression are 20 times more likely to kill themselves.

-Of special relevance, benzodiazepine abuse leads to both loss of inhibition and impulsiveness.
+Of special relevance, benzodiazepine abuse leads to both losses of inhibition and impulsiveness.

 Dr. Asher Simon, M.D., who serves as an Assistant Professor of Psychiatry at the Mount Sinai Hospital in New York, says, “In someone who is already depressed and suicidal, it can impair their judgment – and if someone is intent on killing themselves, it can lower their inhibition and make them more likely to act on their impulses.”